 The role of the HRM is therefore to have an organisation-wide overview of the skills landscape.
 This means not only visualising the available skills or those that are ready-to-mobilise within the company at a given time, but also the skills that will be needed in the months and years to come.
 To do this, HRMs must be able to cross-reference their skills map with the data of the technical, strategic and sales departments.
 Do we know for example how the market is going to evolve?
 What about new technologies?
 What is the company’s strategy?
 How will this affect skills, and over what kind of timeframe?
 Here too, the HRM needs digital tools with high added value not only to respond to the requirements of other departments, but also to reach out to them in order to anticipate their needs.

-Challenge No. 3: Following the progress of skills pathways
+Tracking the progress and evolution of skills

 By anticipating the skills required by the company, the HRM plays the role of business partner, helping to improve the collective performance of the business.
 They also liaise with employees and managers seeking to develop individual performance by following the progress of every single pathway depending on the individual’s desires, expectations and abilities.
 This means having the ability to compare individual plans with the development prospects put forward by the company.